PREVENTION: MOSQUITO BORNE DISEASE

 This week's mosquito spraying schedule includes:

-Spraying will begin at dusk and continue into the evening.
-In the case of rain or high winds, the spraying will be rescheduled.
+In the case of rain or high winds, the spraying will be rescheduled for next week.